A Higher-Order Language for Markov Kernels and Linear Operators: Introduction

-We avoid this problem with a multilanguage approach: we have one language where variables roughly correspond to measures, one language where variables are values, and syntax that transports programs from the former language into the latter.
+We realize this interpretation through a multilanguage approach: we have one language that programs Markov kernels, a second language that programs linear operators and add syntax that transports programs from the former language into the latter one.
+To justify the viability of our categorical framework we show how existing probabilistic semantics are models to our language and show how, under mild conditions, this semantics can be generalized to commutative effects.

-With this new interpretation of linearity, composition already corresponds to the CBV $\mathsf{let}$ used by Ehrhard et al while avoiding complicating the model.
-Furthermore, we get a more expressive language than that of Dahlqvist and Kozen, since we can reuse variables while still maintaining a resource interpretation of randomness.

-Besides, since linear logic is at the center of our approach, we can use it to handle alternative computational interpretations of linear logic, such as session types.
-Indeed, there has been work done on using probabilistic session types to reason about channel communication in the presence of probabilities \cite{das2020,inverso2020}.
-In this context we should use the usual resource interpretation of linear logic when handling the communication of processes, but the probabilistic resource interpretation when computing within a single process.